cllckn/information-and-communication-technologies/module6/README.md

 ## Network Basics
-A computer network is a collection of interconnected devices that communicate and share resources.
+A computer network is a collection of interconnected devices that **communicate and share resources**.
-These resources include data, applications, and hardware such as printers, storage, and servers.
+These resources include **data, applications**, and **hardware** such as printers, storage, and servers.

 **Types of Networks:**
 - **LAN (Local Area Network):**